KainMason/Louisville2017_WeatherCrime/README.md

 | YEAR_OCCURED    | Year when the incident occurred                          | Numeric   |

-The provided code meets the requirements as follows:
+The project meets the requirements as follows:

 **Loading Data:**
 The code reads two CSV files: one for historical weather data (`weather.csv`) and the other for crime reports in Louisville (`crime2017.csv`).